Two's Company and Karl Sydow, in association with Master Media Ltd, present

 Two’s Company’s speciality is to bring back forgotten theatrical masterpieces into the light.
 One thing that delights us about the plays we choose is the way writing from earlier times reflects on our own.
 London Wall, for example, was set in a solicitor’s office and showed in various ways how women were treated in the workplace in the 1930’s.
 It was illuminating to see how sexual harassment has changed and how it has not.
 Several of our other plays have dealt with the contradictions of war and its consequences, including our most recent show, The Fifth Column by Ernest Hemingway, where the complexity, cruelty, idealism and corruption of the Spanish Civil War have echoes in conflicts to this day.

 A DAY BY THE SEA is no exception: the self-importance of politicians and the widespread scepticism about their performance is a definite theme of modern life, and press intrusion into private conduct also resonates today.
 But overall it is the outrageous neglect of such a beautiful piece of work which motivates us to bring it forward again.

-A Day by the Sea is supported by Backstage Trust, the Boris Karloff Charitable Foundation and the Leche Trust.
+A Day by the Sea is supported by Backstage Trust, the John S. Cohen Foundation, the Boris Karloff Charitable Foundation, the Leche Trust, and the Austin and Hope Pilkington Trust.